vert-x3/vertx-web-site/src/site/blog/posts/2017-12-15-tcp-client-using-vertx-kotlin-and-gradle-build.md

 <script src="https://gist.github.com/usmansaleem/2a176a7b752fcb72f7f31964809696fe.js"></script>

+## Explaining the Code
-The `fun main(args: Array<String>)` is not strictly required, but it allows running the Vert.x verticle from within IDE quickly.
+The `fun main(args: Array<String>)` is not strictly required, it quickly allows running the Vert.x verticle from within IDE.
 You will also notice a small hack in the method for setting system property `vertx.disableDnsResolver` which is to avoid a Netty bug that I observed when running on Windows machine and remote server is down.
+Of course, since we are using vertx-gradle-plugin, we can also use `gradle vertxRun` to run our verticle.
+In this case the `main` method will not get called.

 The `override fun start()` method where all our magic happens.
 The `socket.handler` will get called when server send message to client.
 ```